-Preventing heart attack and stroke is being made easier thanks to a new approach called 'absolute risk'.
-You can now ask your doctor to calculate the likelihood of you experiencing a heart attack or stroke in the next five years.
+Preventing heart attack and stroke can be made easier thanks to an approach called 'absolute risk'.
+You can ask your doctor to calculate your likelihood of experiencing a heart attack or stroke in the next five years.
 This score will support you and your doctor to make decisions about the best action to take to improve your health.

 When you ask your doctor to calculate your absolute risk score, they will consider factors including:

 - your blood pressure